 The Washington Semester is established

 Dean's Advisory Board is established

 The Master's in International Affairs is established.
 In September, the School Receives $30 million transformational gift and is renamed the Austin W. Marxe School of Public and International Affairs.
 In October Dean Birdsell was appointed president of NASPAA (Network of Schools of Public Policy, Affairs, and Administration).

 Hover over the dates to explore our timeline.

 The Austin W. Marxe School of Public and International Affairs is New York City's only public graduate school dedicated to public affairs.
-Since 1994, we have offered undergraduate and graduate-level degrees in public policy and administration, and Master of Science in Education (MSEd) programs in Higher Education Administration (MSEd-HEA) and Educational Leadership.
-Beginning in the fall of 2017 we will be offering a Master of International Affairs (MIA) degree program.
+Since 1994, we have offered undergraduate and graduate-level degrees in public policy and administration, and Master of Science in Education (MSEd) program in Higher Education Administration (MSEd-HEA).
+In the fall of 2017 we launched a Master of International Affairs (MIA) degree program.

-We draw upon the largest public affairs faculty in the nation, and we apply an interdisciplinary approach to teaching, research, and professional development.
+We draw upon one of the largest public affairs faculty in the nation, and we apply an interdisciplinary approach to teaching, research, and professional development.